 2. If you decide on an adult or mixed breed, you can begin searching on www.petfinder.com and breed rescues.
 A good trainer can help you to do a temperament test of a dog you are considering.

 3. If you decide on a pure bred puppy, begin researching breeders.
 If you find a breeder you are interested in, you should visit the breeder's home to view the pups and the mother dog and ensure that they are being kept clean, in good health and properly socialized.
 The mother dog and other adult dogs should be friendly.
 The breeder should question you carefully to make sure you would be a good match for one of her puppies and should be willing to take back the dog at any time.

 Here are a few links to get you started on your research:

 CBS News Article on Fake Dog Breeders

 How to Find a Responsible Dog Breeder Article from Dog-Play.com

 4. Once you have chosen a dog or puppy you will need to be prepared with some essential supplies.
 We have a recommended new puppy or dog supply list, here.
 We also strongly recommend that you find a good dog trainer.
 A trainer will be helpful to prepare you for the new dog and show you how to get started right away with housetraining and obedience training.
 If you can afford an in-home session with a trainer this can be invaluable, but it is also important to get your new dog or puppy (especially in the case of puppies) to a group class.

 5. If you adopted a puppy you will now need to concentrate on socialization.
 Socialization will make a huge impact on how comfortable your dog is in his surroundings when he or she is an adult.
 We all want a dog we can take anywhere and good socialization is the best way to make this happen.
 Click here for an article on socializing your puppy.

-Good luck on your search.
-You will be happy you took your time and made a careful decision both for you and your families sake as well as your new best friend.
+Good luck with your search.
+You will be happy you took your time and made a careful decision both for you and your family's sake as well as your new best friend.

 Please let us know how you do!